ryomams/CMPM35/FloomieTap/README.md

 FloomieTap
 ---
-by Ryoma Marta-Sugawara and Nishant Suria
+by Ryoma Marta-Sugawara and Nishant Suria. <br>
 A small soundboard app that uses p5.js and its sound library, p5.sound.js.

 In order to run this, you must start an HTTP server to connect to.